YashAnand1/Understanding-Prometheus/README.md

 # Understanding Prometheus: An Introduction
 </div>

-Monitoring, Metrics & Prometheus
+## Monitoring & Prometheus

+##### Still considering if such analogies should be utilised or not

 Monitoring is a way to actively analyse something to reduce the negative and to possibly increase the positive impacts.
-Classroom Monitors (C.M.) are a good example for understanding Monitoring as they may actively record the behaviour and performance of students into a Notebook with timestamps while being in class, on various criterias like Attendance, Homework Submission, Attentiveness, Participation, etc.
+Taking an example of schools, Class Monitors may perform monitoring by actively recording the behaviour and performance of students into a Notebook at any given time of the day, on various criterias like Attendance, Attentiveness, etc.

-Prometheus on the other hand is also a similar Monitoring tool that allows Graphing, Alerting and Querying.
+Prometheus is also a similar Monitoring tool that allows Graphing, Alerting and Querying.
 Like the Classroom example, Prometheus (C.M.) will monitor different **targets** (Students) and record their behaviour and performance into a **Time-Series Database with timestamps** (Notebook with timestamps) at an **Interval** of time for various **Metrics** (criteras).

 To better understand Monitoring Tools, Targets, Metrics and (Scraping) Interval, consider the following 2 examples of monitoring:
 Real-life Monitoring